laurikari/exfilguard/README.md

 - WebSocket and HTTP/1.1 Upgrade flows are not supported; upstream `101 Switching Protocols` responses are rejected rather than tunneled.
+- HTTP/1.0 requests and upstream HTTP/1.0 responses are rejected; ExfilGuard only supports HTTP/1.1 framing.

 ### TLS inspection vs. pass-through